Sick Puppies: Tri-Polar and related releases (2009–2012)

-Later albums and Shimon Moore's departure (2013–present)
+Shimon Moore's departure, Fury, and Wave the Bull (2013–present)

 Sick Puppies released the follow-up album to Tri-Polar on 16 July 2013.
 The band originally stated on UStream that the working title was Under the Black Sky and that there would be a song by the same title.
 They later confirmed that the album name had changed, and officially announced the title of the album to be Connect, and its lead single, "There's No Going Back" was released on 20 May 2013.
 The second single off the album, "Gunfight", was released on 13 October 2013.
 Connect was released in Europe on 31 March 2014.
 The album's third single, "Die to Save You", was released on 29 April 2014.
 The album's fourth single, "Connect", was released on 19 July 2014.
 In October 2014, American musician Blue Stahli announced that Anzai had worked on the track "Not Over 'Til We Say So" for his upcoming album The Devil.

 On 20 October 2014, it was announced that frontman Shimon Moore had left the band and that the remaining two members would continue on without him.
 This left bassist Emma Anzai as the only original member remaining in the band.
-It was later alleged that Moore was fired after he attempted to dissolve the band through a lawyer.
+The remaining members of Sick Puppies released a statement alleging that Moore was fired after he attempted to dissolve the band through a lawyer.
 Moore stated he was kicked out while out of town and he had no knowledge of it beforehand.
 He said he was sad and that he wished the band well.

 On 15 December 2015, the band teased their upcoming music.
 They also signed on to play tours including Rock on the Range.
-On 8 February 2016, they revealed their new vocalist, Bryan Scott, who previously played with Glass Intrepid and Dev Electric, and briefly toured as a vocalist for Atlantic Records rock act Emphatic in 2011, while previewing a new single called Stick to Your Guns.
+On 8 February 2016, they revealed their new vocalist, Bryan Scott, who previously performed with Glass Intrepid and Dev Electric and briefly toured as a vocalist for Emphatic in 2011, while previewing a new single called "Stick to Your Guns".
 On 31 March 2016, Sick Puppies released their single "Stick to Your Guns".
 The album Fury was released in May 2016.

-In May 2022, Anzai joined Evanescence to fill that band's vacant bassist position, but she remains with Sick Puppies.
+In May 2022, Anzai joined Evanescence as the band's full-time bassist while also remaining with Sick Puppies.

+Sick Puppies released the song "There Goes the Neighborhood" on 26 July 2024 as the first single from their sixth album, Wave the Bull.
+The album was released on 28 March 2025.